josip-h/frontendmentor-qr-code-component/README.md

 ## Acknowledgments

 I would like to express my gratitude to Frontend Mentor for providing such valuable resource for learning front-end development.
 Their platform goes beyond teaching just the technical aspects; it shows the entire process of project development.
-From design implementation to best coding practices and real-world project experience, Frontend Mentor has been instrumental in enhancing my skills and understanding of front-end development.
+From design implementation to best coding practices and real-world project experience.